Support for understanding your doing

 Clinical Focusing practitioners speak of the Felt Sense or body sense as the Inner Client (Akira Ikemi).
 Focusing practioners in the field of the Expressive Arts speak of the body sense or Felt Sense as the sense of the Inner Artist (Laury Rappaport)

 The framework of Creative Compassion practice is related to the term 'Art Sense' introduced by Swish lecturer, curator, artist and cultural pulicist Paolo Bianchi.
 Bianchi speaks of the body sense or Felt Sense as Art Sense when the body is relating explicitly to the Fine Arts.
-This kind of relating is happening in Museum based Art Therapy and its practice of receptive-active arts engagement.
+This kind of relating is happening in Museum arts-based Therapy and its practice of receptive-active arts engagement.
 On other occasions Bianchi uses Gendlin's term Felt Sense

-A person can be forwarding their process in Focusing oriented Therapy but staying tensed and structure-bound in the field of the arts.
+A person can be forwarding their process in Focusing Therapy but staying tensed and structure-bound in the field of the arts.
 This means: The Inner Client (as body sense/Felt Sense) feels very alive in the therapeutic context and the Art Sense (as body sense/Felt Sense) is not forwarding at all in the artistic context.
 All this is happening to the same person (client, coachee)

 Support from the fascilitator or therapist is most effective when the professional is in tune with the modality most alive in the client.
 Sensing inwardly and verbalizing a Felt Sense can be okey for a client but expressing the Felt Sense through action-oriented arts can be not okey (as doing arts is happening in a modaliy this clients feels shut down with or is not at ease with)